spinnaker/spinnaker.io/content/en/docs/reference/pipeline/expressions/_index.md

 Converts a YAML String into a Map that can then be processed further.

+### #readAllYaml(String)

+Converts a multi-document YAML String into a list of Maps that can then be processed further.

 ### #fromUrl(String)

 Returns the contents of the specified URL as a String.
 You can use this